-Oppo may be getting ready to inaugurate its latest flagship smartphone, though not at the MWC 2019, and documents filed with the European Union Intellectual Property Office reveals the device’s name as the Oppo Find Z, as a successor to the Oppo Find X.
+Oppo may be getting ready to inaugurate its latest flagship smartphone, though not at the MWC 2019, and documents filed with the European Union Intellectual Property Office reveal the device’s name as the Oppo Find Z, as a successor to the Oppo Find X.

 The device will be powered by Android 9 Pie, with additional support from Oppo’s own Color OS6 custom interface.
 And be equipped with a battery that will sport support for SuperVOOC fast charging.

-While all the key specs of the Oppo Find Z are, as of now, merely speculative; Oppo is nonetheless gearing up for the launch of the Oppo F11 Pro which has already passed the certification test in three countries.
+While all the key specs of the Oppo Find Z are, as of now, merely speculative, Oppo is nonetheless gearing up for the launch of the Oppo F11 Pro, which has already passed the certification test in three countries.
 It also has a launch event scheduled at the MWC Barcelona, where the company may launch its first 5G compatible smartphone.
 Oppo also plans to enter the smart devices market with smartwatches, smart headphones, etc., later this year.